 Vaccinations for the time being exclusively with mRNA vaccine from BioNTech/Pfizer

 For COVID-19 vaccinations in practices, the federal government will provide only BioNTech/Pfizer's mRNA vaccine for the first two weeks after vaccination begins.
 In subsequent weeks, other vaccines will be added and will likewise be supplied to art practices by pharmaceutical wholesalers and local pharmacies.

 At the outset, the federal government has announced a supply of approximately 20 doses per practice.
 Given the increased supply levels announced for the coming weeks, that number will then steadily increase.
 "The scarcity of the vaccine is also the reason that initially only contract physicians will be included in the vaccinations.
 We are preparing to include structures such as company doctors, specialists and private physicians as soon as more vaccine is available and thank them for the high level of willingness that these groups have already indicated," Klose explained.

 In vaccination centers, things continue

 Of course, the start of vaccination in practices does not mean that vaccination centres are closing their doors.
 Here, things should continue as they have in recent weeks.
 After the resolution of the federation and the countries the inoculation centers are to receive in April weekly 2.25 million inoculation doses, on Hessen are allotted accordingly approximately 168,000 inoculation doses weekly.
 All doses exceeding this amount are to be made available to the practices.
 Since the federal government does not provide for a central register, it will not be possible to completely exclude the possibility of double appointments, especially at the beginning.
-Persons who receive an appointment through a general practitioner are asked to cancel a possibly already existing appointment at the vaccination centre or their cancel their registration to give others an option to vaccinate.
+Individuals who receive an appointment through a primary care physician are asked to cancel any existing appointment at the vaccination center or their registration to provide others with an option to vaccinate.